-The rest of the paper is organized as follows: In Section~\ref{sec:rw} the related work on encryption method, collaborative learning and gradient leakage are presented.
-The proposed method \ac{FedBoosting} and relevant encryption method are described in Section~\ref{sec:pm} and evaluated on a text recognition task and a binary classification task.
-The details of experiments and discussions on the results, as well as a performance comparison, are provided in Section~\ref{sec:er}, followed by the conclusions in Section~\ref{sec:cc}.
+The remainder of this paper is organized as follows: In Section~\ref{sec:rw}, we present related work on encryption methods, collaborative learning, and gradient leakage.
+The proposed \ac{FedBoosting} method and corresponding encryption techniques are described in Section~\ref{sec:pm} and evaluated using a text recognition task and a binary classification task.
+Section~\ref{sec:er} provides details of the experiments, discussions on the results, and a performance comparison.
+Finally, we draw conclusions in Section~\ref{sec:cc}.